 Scikit-Learn has proven its worth by being able to assist in the problems professionals face when they implement predictive models.
 Scikit-Learn is not just limited to the IT industry.
 It has various applications in variety of sectors.
 It can be used to implement machine learning and can be paired with data visualisations and that just makes machine learning even more interesting.
 With all the benefits it has, we can easily say that Scikit-Learn has a bright future scope.
 So, learning Scikit-Learn should be on the top of your list considering it can enhance your career options.

 Looking to dive into the depths of machine leaning using Scikit-Learn?
 You need not look any further, we have got you covered.
-Check out the Python Certification training by Intellipaat, where not only will you learn Scikit-Learn but you will also learn about all the modules in python that we have used along with Scikit-Learn library in this tutorial.
+Check out the Python course for certification by Intellipaat, where not only will you learn Scikit-Learn but you will also learn about all the modules in python that we have used along with Scikit-Learn library in this tutorial.

 That would be all for this tutorial, we hope that you found this tutorial helpful and you got to learn something.